Klosmi/WP-dev/WPDevNotes.md

 ## [Writing hooks - `functions.php`](https://developer.wordpress.org/themes/basics/theme-functions/#:~:text=The%20functions.,modular%2C%20extensible%2C%20and%20functional.)

 WordPress prioritizes the `templates/index.html` file as the template for the home page.
-But the  loogic is saved in the `functions.php` file.
+But the  logic is saved in the `functions.php` file.

 Using different files for different things , separate code into different sections is a programming principle and it is called the separation of concerns.